 What Happens If I Cannot Re-Pay the Loan by the Due Date?

 A $25 late fee is added to your loan amount when an installment payment is missed.
 A $75 late fee is added to the total cost of your loan amount, and a HOLD is immediately placed on your student record.
 The hold will prevent you from completing your registration for classes, prevent you from receiving your transcript, and you will not be eligible for any future short-term loans.
 Should you withdraw from school, the loan is due on the withdrawal date.
 If you have not re-paid the loan within 90 days after the due date, your loan is sent to a collection agency for further collection efforts.
 Any collection costs are added to your loan amount.

 The Cost of a Short Term Loan

 In order to cover our processing costs, we do charge fees for this service provided to you.
-The fees include interest, a service fee, a late fee, and collection and attorney costs (if applicable).
-Also, loans requiring a credit check pay an additional fee.
+The fees include 5% interest, a $5 service charge.
+Loans requiring a credit check pay $4.75 for each credit check required.
 When you borrow the money, you are required to sign a legal document called a promissory note.
 This is a formal written unconditional promise to pay the amount of money loaned plus service fees and interest charges.
 This arrangement is not like a credit card where you can carry the amount owed for months and pay a little money at a time.
 The amount borrowed is payable in full on the maturity/due date.
 You are responsible for the loan being repaid regardless of the means of re-payment.
-Installments payments are to be made on fixed dates with payment in full required on the following dates:
+Installments payments are to be made on fixed dates with payment in full required on the loan payment dates: